juliocesar/neob/README.md

 # Credits (y u no fork)

-neob is *very* directly based off of [react-kickstart](https://github.com/vesparny/react-kickstart).
+neob is based off of [react-kickstart](https://github.com/vesparny/react-kickstart).
 I wasn’t sure initially how much it’d look like it, so I went with a copy first.
-It has now diverged sufficiently anyway.
+It has now diverged sufficiently anyway to become more than just a build boilerplate, but introduce a few helpers for building applications.

-Credit for all the initial effort should go to it, though.

 # License